 No, there is no age limit.

 No, there are no restrictions.
 The program will help you with visa requirements.

 Check whether you meet the eligibility criteria.
 Browse the six Doctoral Programs (Faculty of Medicine, Faculty of Science) and the Research Groups therein.
 Choose at most two research groups that you are interested in (they can belong to different faculties).
 Apply through the website.

-You will need a CV in PDF format and copies of your diplomas in JPG format, and the email addresses of at least two referees.
-If your diplomas are protected PDFs that cannot be converted, you may take a screen-shot of your diploma and save it as JPG.
+You will need a CV in PDF format and transcripts of your courses and grades in JPG format, and the email addresses of at least two referees.
+If your transcripts are protected PDFs that cannot be converted to JPG, you may take a screen-shot of your transcript and save it as JPG.